Mr-Smyth/sunwhere/testing.md

      * No errors detected.
   2. Changed locations multiple times, viewed map on information.html and logged results of searches to console:
      * The results always displayed as expected.
-  3. Checked if search results were Bias to chosen location.
+  3. Checked if search results were Bias to the chosen location.
      * Results appeared to be Bias.
      * If a search for something not in the viewport is performed, the map will still mark that place.
-So if you are centered on London, and search for Berlin, a pin will be placed on Berlin.
-However the viewport will not change.
+So if you are centred on London, and search for Berlin, a pin will be placed on Berlin.
+However, the viewport will not change.
-     * This is my expected and desired behavior.
+     * This is my expected and desired behaviour.
   4. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.